 (2) sleeping more than 8 hours a night

 were more likely to die (Kripke et al 2002).

 Interestingly, a separate study of Japanese adults (between 40-79 years of age) had similar results: Sleeping more or less than 7 hours was associated with higher mortality (Tamakoshi and Ohno 2004).

 This research got a lot of media attention when it was published, and many headlines implied that there was a causal link between sleep duration and mortality.

 But we can’t yet draw any conclusions about causation.
 As the study authors noted, their research design can’t tell us why people who get more or less sleep are at higher risk.
 Habitually “short” and “long” sleepers may suffer underlying health problems that cause both sleep disturbances AND increased mortality.

-The bottom line?
 Sleeping more or less than average may be a symptom of an underlying health problem that causes increased mortality.
 But it may also reflect your perfectly healthy, individually-determined sleep needs.
-If you habitually sleep much less or much more than average, you might want to have your doctor check you for such health problems as hear disease, sleep apnea, and depression.
+If you habitually sleep much less or much more than average, you might want to have your doctor check you for such health problems as heart disease, sleep apnea, and depression.

 Armstrong KL, Quinn RA, and Dadds MR. 1994.
 The sleep patterns of normal children.
 Med Journal of Australia 161: 202-206.

 Ashworth A, Hill CM, Karmiloff-Smith A, and Dimitriou D. 2013.
 Sleep enhances memory consolidation in children.
 J Sleep Res.
 2013 Dec 16. doi: 10.1111/jsr.12119.
 [Epub ahead of print]